Y0Coss/docs-fork/pages/public_cloud/compute/key_concepts/guide.en-gb.md

 ---
-title: 'Public Cloud Instances: key concepts'
+title: 'Public Cloud Instances - Key concepts'
-excerpt: 'Learn the fundamentals of Public Cloud Compute: how instances work, available families and flavors, multi-AZ deployments, image management, SSH security, backup mechanisms, public/private networking, and Saving Plan benefits.'
+excerpt: 'Learn the fundamentals of Public Cloud Compute: how instances work, available families and flavors, multi-AZ deployments, image management, SSH security, backup mechanisms, public/private networking, and Savings Plans benefits.'
-updated: 2025-11-28
+updated: 2025-12-03
 ---

 ## Objectives

-This guide aims to give you a clear understanding of the core concepts required to create, configure, and manage your first OVHcloud Public Cloud Compute instances.
+This guide aims at giving you a clear understanding of the core concepts required to create, configure, and manage your first OVHcloud Public Cloud Compute instances.
 You will learn how instances work, how to choose the right instance type, and how key elements such as images, availability zones, networking, security, and backups fit together within the OVHcloud ecosystem.

 ## What Is an Instance (Virtual Machine)?